Category Archives: Social Science

 First, nothing to worry about.

-Claire is demonstrating her developing facility with “critical thinking,” the function of the mind that sorts, labels, analyzes and judges.
+Bean is demonstrating her developing facility with “critical thinking,” the function of the mind that sorts, labels, analyzes and judges.
 She can see difference, so there’s no sense trying to convince her that there isn’t a difference.
 She is probably also exercising this function in ways that are appropriate and even encouraged: having a favorite doll, toy, pair of shoes, clothing, color, song, flavor of ice cream, etc. Four-year-olds can be infuriating in this way because they might refuse to wear anything but favorite colors, clothing and shoes, whether they are appropriate or not.
 But it is part of self-identification and self-mastery.
 She’ll move on by age 5.

 In this way, yes, “racism” is natural in that we see and categorize and thus respond to things differently.
 She will be socialized, through school experience, to change the attitudes and expressions that cause other people harm.
 I can remember that this would be done in group lessons in Georgia’s pre-kindegarten (so age 4-5) when the recognition of different skin color emerges.
 The teacher used a “persona doll,” a fabric doll with African American or Hispanic features, to play lessons out.